 Options Potential Content Issues to Consider

-with a Planning Application.
-Would ensure that the sites

 heritage and culture is

 remembered in an overt way.

 Would meet one of the statutory

 purposes of the Broads Authority:

 'Promoting opportunities for the

 understanding and enjoyment of

 the special qualities of the Broads

 by the public'

-Option 3: Guidance Content would improve understar nding of the asset and or site as well as
+Option 3: Guidance Content would improve understar Content would improve understanding of the asset and or site as well as

-to heritage and assisting developers in determinin g the most appropriate and
+to heritage and assisting developers in determinin assisting developers in determining the most appropriate and

-cultural proportionate way of addressing i nterpretation.
+cultural proportionate way of addressing in proportionate way of addressing interpretation.

 interpretation.